Tiarushka/WeatherApp/README.md

 Project Title: Weather App

-Description: The Weather App used to provide the average temerature for the weeks and also allows the user to view detailed information for each day.
-This Adroid app will manage weekly weather conditions.
+Description: The Weather App used to provide the average temperature for the weeks and also allows the user to view detailed information for each day.
+This Android app will manage weekly weather conditions.

 Installation: Android device.
 Internet connection.